pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/mimien-route.md

         -   64–95
         -   128–159
         -   192–223
-    +   These requirements should generally be enough for this route to work but if you want to know the full list of conditions for MIMIEN, read the [MIMIEN parity rules](#mimien-parity-rules) section.
+    +   These requirements should generally be enough for this route to work but if you want to know the full list of conditions for MIMIEN, read the [MIMIEN corruption parity rules](#mimien-corruption-parity-rules) section.

 ## Procedure